■ 1. Overview.

 □ The rate at which the disease progresses varies widely in patients.

-□ It is clear that severity varies widely—there are very mild cases and, as well, there are very severe cases.
+□ It is clear that severity varies widely—there are very mild cases and, as well, there are severe cases.

 ⚀ The disease usually leads to severe disability and often necessitates using a wheelchair.